enkidevs/curriculum/spreadsheets/intermediate/common-mistakes/spreadsheet-pemdas.md

 `BOMDAS` stands for:
 Brackets, Orders, Multiplication, Division, Addition, and Subtraction.

-In Spreadsheets, when you calculate any cell or multiple cells, the calculations are done in the order of operation above.
+In Sheets, when you calculate any cell or multiple cells, the calculations are done in the order of operation above.

 First, all the parentheses are resolved; next, all exponents; then all the multiplications and divisions (from left to right, whichever comes first); and finally, addition and subtraction (also, left to right).